Scholarship Applications Being Accepted

-Created by Sharon Buckingham and Brian Greene in memory of their mother, Cris Greene, who changed the lives of many students at Black Hawk College.
+Created by Sharon Cunningham and Brian Greene in memory of their mother, Cris Greene, who changed the lives of many students at Black Hawk College.
 Scholarships are limited to students in the international student program, with preference given to ESL students pursuing college-level courses.
 Students must demonstrate financial need and include a strong personal statement.

 John R. Grotzinger Memorial Scholarship

 Established in memory of John Grotzinger, a professor in the Psychology/Sociology Department.
 Awarded to a graduating member of Psi Beta, a national honor society for community college students interested in psychology.
-Based on academic achievement, leadership, and community service.
+Based on academic achievement, leadership and community service.
 Recipient selected by the academic department.

 Martha Ann Grotzinger Memorial Scholarship

-Established by family, faculty, and friends.
+Established by family, faculty and friends.
 Martha Grotzinger was a professor in the Biology Department at Black Hawk College who had a deep concern and interest in the students.
-This award goes to a full-time female student enrolled in biological science or Nursing; special preference to widows with children.
+This award goes to a full-time female student enrolled in biological science or nursing; special preference to widows with children.

 Hawk's Hub Textbook Scholarship